 Public health departments can use GIS to achieve location enablement and perform location analytics.
 Location enablement includes managing data in a system of record and digitizing and streamlining data collection.
 Location analytics involves examining collected data to quickly identify potential contacts and determine where specific cases might originate.
 With a location-focused supplement to traditional contact tracing, community contact tracing offers increased odds of containing COVID-19 or any other community spread contagion.

+A more detailed video demo can be found here.
 See the COVID-19 GIS Hub for location intelligence resources.
 The Coronavirus Response solutions page provides a collection of maps and apps that can be used by agencies to understand the virus’s impact and share information about the pandemic with the public.